sushichan044/universal-idempotent-request/examples/simple-api/README.md

 - Deposit processing: `POST /api/account/:id/deposit`
 - Withdrawal processing: `POST /api/account/:id/withdraw`

-All API endpoints support the `Idempotency-Key` header, ensuring that requests with the same key will not result in duplicate processing.
+All POST / PATCH / PUT API endpoints support the `Idempotency-Key` header, ensuring that requests with the same key will not result in duplicate processing.

 ## API Documentation